Ford EXP: LN7 Budweiser King

 Another promotional sweepstakes event involved some LN7 replicas of the Budweiser Race Team's LN7 funny-car in 1982.
 Grand prize of the drawing was a normal LN7 (provided by Ford Motor Company) painted to perfectly match the real drag strip car, only one model is known to exist and its whereabouts are unknown.
 First prizes were tickets to two NHRA national events.
 Second prizes were four go-cart replicas of the Budweiser funny car, eight others were won at select NHRA events.
 It is unknown how many were made but they were all built by Ford Motor Company with 3 hp motors powering them up to 15 mph.

 Ghia Brezza

 The Ghia Brezza is a concept car commissioned by Ford and built by Carrozzeria Ghia.
-It was based on a Ford EXP chassis.
+The coachbuilder created the Brezza's chassis by cutting up two donor EXP chassis, and welding together pieces of each to create a mid-engined result.

 Ghia staff designer Marilena Corvasce was assigned to the project.
 The Brezza is said to have been the first complete car designed by a female designer.
 Because of this the Brezza was given the Heritage Vehicle Association's HVA Heritage Award.

-The coachbuilder created the Brezza's chassis by cutting the two EXP donor chassis, and welding up pieces of each.